CSC510/SQLvsNOSQL/README.md

 </tbody>
 </table>

 We have tested 9 groups of data,  and the numbers of records change from 1000 to 200000 (See Table).
-The data in the first row stands for different records' size, and each column between the second and third rows stands for time cost of finding the same number of records from MongoDB and MySQL.
+The data in the first row stands for different records' size, the second and third rows are time cost for two databases.
+Each column between the second and third rows stands for time cost of finding the same number of records from MongoDB and MySQL.

 ######Figure